amaljoyc/amaljoyc.com/blog/_posts/2020-04-11-zip-csv-files-in-kotlin.md

 }
 ```

 Here a sample map is taken which contains the beans that we want to include in each of the csv file as rows.
 Each of these csv files are then put as a zip entry.
 The `use` construct used above will make sure that the streams like ZipOutputStream, BufferedOutputStream, FileOutputStream etc are closed properly when done.
-Also not that the `use` will only call the `close()` method of these streams/resources, hence it is necessary to explicitly do the `zos.closeEntry()` call to make sure the zip entry is closed after each csv is written into it.
+Also note that the `use` will only call the `close()` method of these streams/resources, hence it is necessary to explicitly do the `zos.closeEntry()` call to make sure the zip entry is closed after each csv is written into it.